bargru83/blog/posts/makers-academy-remote-pre-course-week-3.md

 # So much to do

-A few months ago in preparation for our initial interviews we were told to complete chapters 1-8 of <a href="https://pine.fm/LearnToProgram/" id="link">Chris Pine’s Learn To Program</a> (the free online version, not the slightly different print version).
+A few months ago in preparation for our initial interviews we were told to complete chapters 1-8 of <a href="https://pine.fm/LearnToProgram/" class="link">Chris Pine’s Learn To Program</a> (the free online version, not the slightly different print version).
 This week our work has been to complete the remaining chapters 9-14, although this time taken from the print version, which features more challenges than its online counterpart.

 Only a couple of days into the week I became aware that I was already falling well behind where I should have been.
 Because I’m still working a full-time job all of my weekday coding has to be done late in the evenings and into the night, but even when coding until midnight every day and leaving myself with only four hours sleep (not at all recommended) I was still falling behind.